ceeskildsen/GP_heteroscedasticity/README.md

 -`x_test`: Vector of test inputs (m×1).

--Example (Pseudo-Code)
+Example (Pseudo-Code)
--matlab
+matlab
--Copy
+Copy
--% Define or load your data
+% Define or load your data
--x = [...];     % training inputs
+x = [...];     % training inputs
--y = [...];     % training outputs
+y = [...];     % training outputs
--x_test = [...];% test inputs
+x_test = [...];% test inputs

--% Define your kernel function (example: RBF)
+% Define your kernel function (example: RBF)
--kernel = @(X1, X2, theta) rbfKernel(X1, X2, theta);
+kernel = @(X1, X2, theta) rbfKernel(X1, X2, theta);

--% Run heteroscedastic GP
+% Run heteroscedastic GP
 [y_hat, CI_95, theta_main_hat, theta_aux_hat, sigma_y2, sigma_y2_test_hat] = ...
     GP_heteroscadiscity(x, y, kernel, x_test);

--% Now y_hat is your predictive mean, CI_95 is half-width of 95% confidence intervals, etc.
+% Now y_hat is your predictive mean, CI_95 is half-width of 95% confidence intervals, etc.
 (Make sure you have an appropriate kernel function, such as an RBF kernel, defined in your MATLAB path.)

--Requirements
+Requirements
--MATLAB (tested on version R2021a or later, but should work on older versions).
+MATLAB (tested on version R2021a or later, but should work on older versions).

--Optimization Toolbox (for fmincon) or an equivalent method to minimize the negative log marginal likelihood.
+Optimization Toolbox (for fmincon) or an equivalent method to minimize the negative log marginal likelihood.

--License
+License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
 You are free to share and adapt the material under the following terms:

--Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+Attribution: You must give appropriate credit, provide a link to the license, and indicate if changes were made.

--NonCommercial: You may not use the material for commercial purposes.
+NonCommercial: You may not use the material for commercial purposes.

--For the full license text, see: https://creativecommons.org/licenses/by-nc/4.0/
+For the full license text, see: https://creativecommons.org/licenses/by-nc/4.0/

--Author
+Author
--Carl Emil Aae Eskildsen
+Carl Emil Aae Eskildsen
--Imperial College London
+Imperial College London
--c.eskildsen@imperial.ac.uk
+c.eskildsen@imperial.ac.uk